 Although the other driver’s negligence may seem clear cut to you, his insurance company could deny or reduce your claim.
 You need to retain an experienced car accident attorney as soon as possible after your accident to handle the communications with the insurance adjuster and negotiate a settlement so you receive proper compensation.

-Start an online chat today to schedule a free, no-obligation consultation to learn more about your legal options.
+Contact us online or call us directly at 816.471.5111 to schedule a free, no-obligation consultation to learn more about your legal options.